 We completed our initial public offering in May 2005 and we have incurred and could continue to incur significant legal, accounting, insurance and other expenses as a result of being a public company.
-Rules and regulations implemented by the SEC and the NASDAQ Global Select Market, have required changes in corporate governance practices of public companies.
-Compliance with these laws could cause us to incur significant costs and expenses, including legal and accounting costs, and could make some compliance activities more time-consuming and costly.
-These rules and regulations may make it more expensive for us to obtain director and officer liability insurance.
+Rules and regulations implemented by the SEC and the NASDAQ Global Select Market have required changes in corporate governance practices of public companies.
+Compliance with these laws could cause us to incur significant costs and expenses, including legal and accounting costs, and could make some compliance activities more time-consuming and negatively impact our financial performance.
+Additionally, these rules and regulations may make it more expensive for us to obtain director and officer liability insurance.
 As a result, it may be more difficult for us to attract and retain qualified persons to serve on our board of directors or as officers.
-As a result, we may incur significant legal, accounting, insurance and certain other expenses on an ongoing basis, which would negatively impact our financial performance and could have a material adverse effect on our results of operations and financial condition.